mavenclu/editorialis/README.md

-Checkpoints for the semestrial project
+#### Checkpoints for the semestrial project

+checkpoint1 not ready for evaluation yet.